Skip to content

 At those speeds, a baseball is incredibly dangerous for the batter.
 This then protects both the pitcher and their development, plus protects the batter.

-One response to “How Many Stitches Are There on a Baseball?”
+1 thought on “How Many Stitches Are There on a Baseball?”

 Leave a Reply